Mathematics in the first year

 Course B contains additional material for those students who find mathematics rewarding in its own right, and it proceeds at a significantly faster pace.

-This course is generally for those following the biological sciences route.
+This course is generally for those following the biological sciences route and knowledge from this course will be expected by the other biological based subjects.

-Mathematical Biology provides a broad base for further studies across all of biology and is the primary choice by our biology students.
-The course also provides sufficient mathematical background for certain “physical” subjects in Part IB and Part II, and students reading Mathematical Biology in Part IA have successfully gone on to later studies in, for example, Chemistry and Earth Sciences (although in some cases additional study over the long vacation between first and second year is required).
+The course provides a broad base for further studies across all of biology and is designed to be the primary choice by our biology students.
+It also provides sufficient mathematical background for certain physical science subjects available in the second and third year, and students taking this course in the first year have successfully gone on to later studies in, for example, Chemistry and Earth Sciences (although in some cases additional study over the long vacation between first and second year is required).

 Any student who is concerned about their mathematical background should discuss this with their Director of Studies before or soon after arriving in Cambridge.